martinivanalfonso/wonderq/README.md

 * Downtime: The server must go on and get restarted upon failures, dockerize and set up a cluster management tool to fix this (docker-compose)
 * Security vulnerabilities:  Implement rate limiting using a cloud firewall to prevent Dos attacks and subsequent denial of service
-* Dependencies vulnerabilities: Keep dependencies in check with by tracking and monitoring them with package management tools (npm audit)
+* Dependencies vulnerabilities: Keep dependencies in check by tracking and monitoring them with package management tools (npm audit)